JonathanGribe/EntraID_projects/entra_project_2_Authentication/03_entra_project_2_ConditionalAccess.md

 | CA006 - Require Strong Authentication for Sensitive Roles | Require stronger authentication methods for accounts with elevated privileges |

+We will be working in the EntraID --> Conditional Access --> Policies

 ## Policy CA001 - Require MFA for Employees